 Look, Cabo is expensive by Mexican standards.
 If you are living in New York, LA, or San Francisco, you’ll still find Cabo cheaper.

 ‘Expensive’ is also subjective and personal because you’ll definitely get what you pay for in Cabo.
-We are surrounded by beaches and nature.
-From living in many places in the world, these things come with a price.
+Beaches and nature surround us.
+From living in many places, these things come with a price.

 💵 Can you use US dollars in Cabo?